python-sdbus/python-sdbus/docs/asyncio_quick.rst

 Properties are supposed to be lightweight.
 Make sure you don't block event loop with getter or setter.

-Async properties do not behaive the same way as :py:func:`property` decorator does.
+Async properties do not behave the same way as :py:func:`property` decorator does.

 To get the value of the property you can either directly ``await`` on property or use :py:meth:`get_async` method. (also need to be awaited)